-This survey with its draft questionnaire is a follow-up activity of the Baltic Exercise on Fire Information and Resources Exchange (BALTEX FIRE 2000, Kuopio, Finland, June 2000) and the recommendations of the 5th INSARAG Regional Europe-Africa Conference (Hammamet, Tunisia, November 2000) during which the establishment of the Fire Response Group with its wildland fire element has been decided formally.
-The survey is also in line with the overall scope of the newly established Working Group on Wildland Fire under the Inter-Agency Task Force of the UN International Strategy for Disaster Reduction (ISDR) and with the recommendation of the FAO/ITTO International Expert Meeting on Forest Fire Management, (FAO Rome, March 2001).
+The survey is also in line with the overall scope of the Global Wildland Fire Network under the auspices of the UN Wildland Fire Advisory Group, UN International Strategy for Disaster Reduction (ISDR), and with the recommendation of the FAO/ITTO International Expert Meeting on Forest Fire Management, (FAO Rome, March 2001).

-In the context of the "Conference on Forest Fires in the Eastern Mediterranean, Balkans and adjoining Regions of the Near East and Central Asia" and the regional exercise on forest fire management "Eastern European, Near East and Central Asian States Exercise on Wildland Fire Information and Resources Exchange - EASTEX FIRE 2003" the survey intends to collect information to be used for a database.
+In the context of the "Conference on Forest Fires in the Eastern Mediterranean, Balkans and adjoining Regions of the Near East and Central Asia" and the regional exercise on international assistance in forest fire emergency situations (Eastern European, Near East and Central Asian States Exercise on Wildland Fire Information and Resources Exchange - EASTEX FIRE 2004) the survey intends to collect information to be used for a database.
 This database will contain regularly updated country profiles on forest fire management capabilities that will provide: